fkaduk/kobodeck/README.md

 Troubleshooting
 ===============

-To troubleshoot issues with the script, you will need to get commandline access into it, which is beyond the scope of this documentation.
+To troubleshoot issues with the script, you may need to get commandline access into it, which is beyond the scope of this documentation.
 See the following tutorial for example.